Jim Shelton

 James H. Shelton III was most recently the head of the Chan Zuckerberg Initiative's Education division.
-He was the formerly the Deputy Secretary of the United States Department of Education.
+He was formerly the Deputy Secretary of the United States Department of Education.
 In this role, he oversaw a broad range of management, policy, and program functions.

 Previously, he served as Assistant Deputy Secretary of the United States Department of Education, overseeing the Office of Innovation and Improvement, managing a portfolio that included most of the Department's competitive programs, such as the Investing in Innovation Fund (i3), Promise Neighborhoods, and others focused on teacher and leader quality, school choice, and learning technology.

-2U
+Career

 Shelton served as Deputy Secretary of Education from 2013 to 2014.
 In 2015, he joined a company called 2U.
 2U sells technology to public and nonprofit colleges.
 The technology helps the colleges offer online degrees.

 When Shelton worked at the Department of Education, the department pursued a regulation called the "gainful-employment rule."
 The rule withholds student loans from students at for-profit colleges that don't show a government-chosen level of "post-graduation success."

 A loophole exists in the gainful-employment rule: public and non-profit colleges are exempt.
 These colleges are now Shelton's customers at his job at 2U.

+In December 2024, Blue Meridian Partners announced that Jim Shelton would serve as the organization’s new CEO.
+Shelton is currently Blue Meridian Partner’s president and chief investment and impact officer.
+Blue Meridian is a nonprofit organization that takes an investment-style approach to backing projects related to social and economic mobility to improve the lives of families and youth living in poverty.
+The organization vets and connects organizations and investors tackling the same issues so the groups can pool their intellectual and financial resources to expand their reach.